thiloplanz/v7files/README.md

 It is written in Java, using the Jetty embedded web server and the Milton WebDAV library.

-All file contents are stored in GridFS, but the file (and folder) metadata is [stored in separate collection](wiki/StorageFormat), where it can also be versioned.
+All file contents are stored in GridFS, but the file (and folder) metadata is [stored in separate collection](https://github.com/thiloplanz/v7files/wiki/StorageFormat), where it can also be versioned.
 Identical content is only stored once, even if more than one file refers (or used to refer) to it, and content can also be compressed (not yet implemented) using zip compression (good for text files) or delta storage (good for files that are similar to others).

-You can configure [Authentication](wiki/Authentication), and set [access permissions](wiki/Authorisation) (separately for read and write) for every file and folder.
+You can configure [Authentication](https://github.com/thiloplanz/v7files/wiki/Authentication), and set [access permissions](https://github.com/thiloplanz/v7files/wiki/Authorisation) (separately for read and write) for every file and folder.
 A file that does not have its own set of permissions inherits them from its parent folder.

+## Online documentation

+For more, detailed, and up-to-date information, see [the project wiki](https://github.com/thiloplanz/v7files/wiki/).

 ## Usage